Comprehensive decision-strategy space exploration for efficient territorial planning strategies: Discussion

 We illustrated the potential of our approach on a case study of land use management in the territory of Thau (France).
-We selected this example to propose practical solutions to the common problem that is experiencing the south of France regarding urban sprawl, but also for its relevance as a concrete application of ecosystems' valuations using MCDA.
-The idea here is to prioritize suitable areas for urban development in the Thau territory, while preserving optimally \enquote{green} areas and their associated ES to promote a sustainable regional management.
+We selected this example to propose practical solutions to the common problem that is experiencing the south of France regarding urban sprawl, but also for its relevance as a concrete application of ecosystems' valuations using GIS-MCDA.
+The idea here is to prioritize suitable areas for urban development in the Thau territory, while preserving optimally \enquote{green} areas and their associated ecosystem services to promote a sustainable regional management.
 Indeed, one of the biggest challenges we are facing nowadays is to find suitable new areas for development in a sustainable way, without degrading existing valuable land uses.
 Spatial planning for urban development is directly related to decision-making and government strategies, besides outcomes of planning will clearly differ depending on stakeholders and territorial policies.
 The ecosystem service approach has the potential to widen the scope of traditional landscape-ecological planning to include ecosystem-based benefits, including social and economic benefits, green infrastructures and biophysical parameters to directly strengthen the role of landscape-ecological planning in urban and territorial planning \citep{Kopperoinen2014,Bezak2017}.
-The results obtained in this study demonstrates that a complete exploration of the decision-strategy space enable us to get a better understanding of how the different ecosystem services combine to produce the final suitability map.
+The results obtained in this study demonstrates that a complete exploration of the decision-strategy space enabled us to get a better understanding of how the different ecosystem services combine to produce the final suitability map.
 In particular, the clustering analysis led to an informative segmentation of the decision-strategy space that helped us to really understand the role of order weights and particularly their impact on the trade-off between criteria.
+Finally, a site suitability ranking analysis allowed us to examine the differences and similarities between the different clusters.

 Our approach has the great advantage to be generic and relatively easy to implement in any multi-criteria evaluations.
 Although further analysis on more case studies are certainly needed, we believe that the approach developed in this study could provide an operational and collaborative tool to facilitate decision making processes to improve land use planning.
 This is particularly important as the final suitability map obtained in such process might be used to take important and irreversible decisions regarding land use management.
 Therefore, it is crucial to provide robust and quality-assessed materials to facilitate the dialogue between stakeholders and decision-makers.